cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 There are several industry standards and best practices software model frameworks for both the public and private sectors to use for software adoption.
 The government is required to follow strict guidance while maintaining industry best practice and standards in software assurance.
 Industries in both the public and private sectors not only must follow rules and strict guidelines but must be held accountable when making information in the software development lifecycle.

 #### To Review the following:
- -Case Studies
+  - Case Studies
- -Attack Models
+  - Attack Models
- -Risk Analysis
+  - Risk Analysis
 #### Implementation:
--Create and/or simulate the reach of an incident using NetLogo
+  - Create and/or simulate the reach of an incident using NetLogo

 # **Proposed Project Timeline**
 - [ ] Identifies major tasks